Job Title: Elementary Secretary

 - Demonstrate proficiency of the English language to read and communicate with others.

-- Demonstrate proficiency of the Spanish language to read and communicate with others is preferred.
+- Demonstrate proficiency of the Spanish language to read and communicate with others is required.

 - Knowledge of District computer software preferred.